Elastic NV: Corporate information

-Elastic a distributed company, which means their workforce is distributed globally.
+Elastic is a distributed company, which means its workforce is distributed globally.
 Accordingly, Elastic does not have a principal executive office.
 Elastic is registered with the trade register of the Dutch Chamber of Commerce under number 54655870 and the principal registered office is at Keizersgracht 281, 1016 ED Amsterdam, the Netherlands.

 Ordinary shares are listed on the New York Stock Exchange (“NYSE”) under the trading symbol “ESTC.”

 The company is headquartered in Amsterdam, the Netherlands.